Atomox/ExampleCode/Tutorials/docker.readme.md

 ## Corrupt Image zip files

-Sometimes the zip files of the downloade dimages can be corrupted.
+Sometimes the zip files of the downloaded images can be corrupted.
 Try removing the images with: `docker image` to show images, then `docker rmi [image_name]` to remove the image.
 This will force it to redownload the next time you build or up.

 ## Confirm MySQL Connection [link](https://severalnines.com/blog/mysql-docker-containers-understanding-basics)